 Just recently, McKenna and John.e have had a meal or two with fish being the star of the recipe.
 John.e, the 25+ years vegetarian has been a little more apprehensive.
 McKenna, on the other hand, takes after her mom for a love of seafood.
 She incorporated seafood back into her diet after being a vegetarian for only two years.
 So, as the only consumer of non-vegetarian recipes in our home, it was with open arms that I welcomed them to the table with fish!

 If you’re not a vegetarian, and you happen to be the main cook in your home, you’ll know exactly how frustrating it can be to prepare vegetarian meals 100% of the time.
-So, now that I can make a meal or two each week with fish, I’ll have to up my seafood recipe repertoire.
+Now that I can make a meal with fish, I’ll have to up my seafood recipe repertoire.
 I couldn’t think of a better place to start then this Sriracha Honey Lime Salmon.

 Perfectly cooked, tender and flaky, moist and flavourful, Sriracha Honey Lime Salmon has won me over.
-I loved the little bit of heat from the sriaracha.
+I loved the little bit of heat from the sriracha.
 Feel free to add more or less to suit your own personal tastes.
-The honey created such a nice sweet note, and of course, all of that lime brought such a freshness and tang to the entire dish.
+The honey created such a nice sweet note.
+And, of course, all of that lime brought such a freshness and tang to the entire dish.
 I think this one is a winner and will be prepare many times over in the Thomas-Ewing household!